 Risks of Anesthesia

-Local anesthetic is by far the most common anesthesia used.
+A local anesthetic is by far the most common anesthesia used.
 Tens of thousands of medical and dental procedures are performed every day using local anesthetic safely and successfully in the United States.
 It is the safest form of surgical anesthesia and has a much lower risk overall than general anesthesia.

 However, there are some limits to the amounts of local anesthesia that can be safely used during one procedure.
 The total dose of the local anesthetic, lidocaine for example, is not unlimited.
-While a large area of the body can be treated in one surgery without exceeding the total safe dose, the whole body cannot be treated safely using local anesthetic as the only anestesia.
-If the safe dose is exceeded, seriously side effects may occur, including seizures, arrhythmias, and even death could occur.
+While a large area of the body can be treated in one surgery without exceeding the total safe dose, the whole body cannot be treated safely using local anesthetic as the only anesthesia.
+If the safe dose is exceeded, serious side effects may occur, including seizures, arrhythmias, and even death could occur.

 Water Assisted Lipo Technique

 With general anesthesia, patients are completely unconscious, and except for in very rare instances, patients have no recollection or experience of discomfort during surgery.
 General anesthesia provides the most powerful pain control – you cannot feel pain if unconscious.
-It is fast acting, and is usually effective within a minute or two.
+It is fast-acting, and is usually effective within a minute or two.
 This can speed up operating time, and allow surgeons to complete more surgeries in a day.

 The vast majority of surgeries using general anesthesia are complication-free.
 However, general anesthesia has a small but significant risk of mortality.
 The risk of serious complications has improved over the last 60 years, but even with the most modern techniques, approximately 4 in 100,000 relatively healthy patients will die from complications of general anesthesia.
 Individuals with significant medical problems or chronic medical illnesses have an even higher risk of death.

 In recent years, awareness of lipedema has started to grow.
 This disease is often misunderstood or misdiagnosed, as many doctors and patients have yet to fully understand it.
-If you have the symptoms associated with lipedema, you should find a cosmetic surgeon who has vast experience and knowledge treating the disorder with liposuction.
+If you have the symptoms associated with lipedema, you should find a cosmetic surgeon who has vast experience and knowledge of treating the disorder with liposuction.
 Even though tumescent liposuction is a generally safe outpatient procedure, all surgery has some risk, so each individual needs to consult with a surgeon who has specialized knowledge of the lymphatic system to determine the best course of treatment.